men32z/react-native-countdown-timer/README.md

 # React Native Countdown Timer

-> Countdown Timer mobile app was built using React Native with Expo, which is simply a countdown timer where you can add minutes and start, pause, accelerate the countdown.
+> The Countdown Timer mobile app was built using React Native with Expo.
+It's simply a countdown timer that allows users to add minutes and then start, pause, or accelerate the countdown.

 ## ScreenShoots